codysharma/SpacemanGame/README.md

 # SpacemanGame
-An update on the hangman game, this version of [Spaceman](https://codysharma.github.io/SpacemanGame/) can be played either by 2 players or solo pulling a random word via API.
+An update on the hangman game, this version of [Spaceman](https://codysharma.github.io/SpacemanGame/) can be played either by 2 players or solo with a randomly generated word.

 Some features of this game:
+-Random word pulled via API for playing against the computer
 -An option for timer on/off
 -A choice of how many mistake letters to allow
 -A hint button appears after 2 consecutive mistaken guesses